webwicz/wicz_blog/README.md

 - `src/`: Source code for the pipeline modules
 - `tests/`: Unit and integration tests
 - `notebooks/`: Jupyter notebooks for prototyping AI prompts
-- `data/`: Topic trends and scraped data
+- `data/`: Topic trends and scraped data, analytics storage
 - `config/`: API keys and environment variables
 - `prompts/`: Default AI prompts and agent instructions

+## Social Media Automation with Buffer

+The pipeline includes automated social media posting via Buffer:

+- Monitors RSS feeds for new Medium/Substack posts
+- Generates AI-powered teaser snippets
+- Schedules posts on LinkedIn and X/Twitter with configurable delays
+- Logs all activities for monitoring

+Configure your Buffer access token and RSS feed URL in `.env`.

 ## Contributing